The 17 Best Winter Perfumes for a Cozy Boost, Reviewed by Editors

 What We Don't: Has little longevity

 Review For MC: "The moment I spray this perfume, I feel like I can take a deep breath and relax—it really delivers on its promise to support calmness.
-For that, It's one I've been wearing regularly as we head into the busy holiday season, and it layers beautifully with my other warm spicy fragrances as it's not too heavy or overpowering." — Brooke Knappenberger, Associate Commerce Editor
+For that reason, I've been wearing it regularly as I head into the busy holiday season." — Brooke Knappenberger, Associate Commerce Editor

 Floral fragrances are not for everybody—some can come off too strong, while others can be powdery and sneeze-inducing.
-Verdades is one, however, that I think will turn floral haters into a fan.
+Verdades is one, however, that will turn one-time floral haters into fans.
 It opens with a gorgeous orange blossom that feels warm and sunny.
-As this fragrance develops, white florals combine with the sweetness of vanilla for a scent that's seductive and intoxicating.
+As this fragrance develops, white florals combine with vanilla's sweetness for a seductive and intoxicating scent.
 Wear this one out and watch the compliments roll in.

 Fragrance Family: Warm floral